Customer Service FAQ

 Can I stream MLB Network online?

-A live, authenticated stream of MLB Network is available on desktop, iPhone, iPad and supported Android smartphones and tablets to MLB Network subscribers of eight of the top 10 pay TV providers in the U.S. For more information, please refer to the live streaming FAQ here.
+A live, authenticated stream of MLB Network is available on desktop, iPhone, iPad and supported Android smartphones and tablets to MLB Network subscribers of most of the top pay TV providers in the U.S. For more information, please refer to the live streaming FAQ here.

 Why is a certain game unavailable in my area?

-If you believe you are experiencing technical difficulties receiving a game telecast or program on MLB Network, please contact 201-520-6410 or call your video service provider.
+If you believe you are experiencing technical difficulties receiving a game telecast or program on MLB Network, please call 201-520-6410 or contact your video service provider.

 Does MLB Network produce content in high-definition?